kahhauyap/FJ/README.md

 <img src="https://github.com/kahhauyap/FoodJunkies/blob/master/screen%20shots/Login.png" width="450" height="790">

 # Cuisine Quiz
 If it is the user's first time, upon registering they are brought to the Cuisine Quiz used to determine the user's initial cuisine preferences.
 The quiz is designed similar to Tinder's card swipes to introduce a more fun and interactive feature.
+Similarly, swiping left dislikes the cuisine and swiping right likes it.

 <img src="https://github.com/kahhauyap/FoodJunkies/blob/master/screen%20shots/Tinder.png" width="450" height="790">